Quantum software and algorithms research

 - You work with the group, not for the group.

-All group members, regardless of their academic status, are
+All group members, regardless of academic status, are independent

-independent researchers in training.
-Everyone comes with their own skill
+researchers in training.
+Everyone comes with their own skill set and

 that we do.
-We work together and do not compete with each other.
+We work together and don't compete with each other.

 - Be professional with everyone.
 Treat other group members